sitrox/workhorse/FAQ.md

 Generic timeout implementations are [a dangerous thing](http://www.mikeperham.com/2015/05/08/timeout-rubys-most-dangerous-api/) in Ruby.
-This is why we decided against providing this feature in Workhorse and recommend to implement the timeouts inside of your jobs - i.e. via network timeouts.
+This is why we decided against providing this feature in Workhorse and recommend to implement timeouts inside of your jobs - i.e. via network timeouts.